codevence/fair-wizard-guide/docs/applications/analytics/index.rst

 Analytics
 *********

-Analytics is an application that gathers data from other applications and is used to view that data in comfortable and customizable way.
+Analytics is an application that gathers data from other applications and is used to view that data in a comfortable and customizable way.
 The data is gathered from :ref:`Knowledge Models<knowledge-models>`, :ref:`Document Templates<document-templates>`, :ref:`projects<projects>`, :ref:`users<user-list>` and :ref:`user groups<user-groups>`.

 Users need the :ref:`Use Analytics<roles>` role permission to access Analytics, configure analytics views, and view analytics data.